LoboProgrammingg/REST_Framework/README.md

 <h1>CREATING AN API WITH DJANGO REST FRAMEWORK</h1>

-> Status: Developing ⚠️
+> Status: Developed

-### This project is being created with the Django Rest Framework to create an API
+### This project was created with the Django Rest Framework to create an API

 ## Some fields in main Model is: